Bluscrn/cheatsheets/password_hashing.md

 `enable super-user-password 8 $1$We0..yY2$z6edearokotDKDuUvWF1Y0`

-### Juniper passwords are md5 with an 8 digit salt
+### Juniper and PaloAlto passwords are md5 with an 8 digit salt

 `openssl passwd -1 -salt '0Rr56/RP' 'password_here'`